 Explore the tranquil east of Mallorca with a stay at this organic farm that's been in the same family since the 17th century.
 It's rustic charm writ large with guests able to enjoy produce grown on-site (tomatoes, peppers, melons and more), while nearby barns house animals and store crops like almonds and carob beans, and the large pool uses water from the estate.
 The verdant garden has a playground and communal outdoor kitchen and barbecue area; there's no restaurant but free transportation is offered to two local eateries.
 Accommodation is five double rooms with or without sofa, and three larger apartments.
 Golfers should book courses through the hotel for discounts, while beach lovers mustn't miss the nearby unspoiled coves.

 Want to be in the city without actually being in the city?
 Book a room at Portixol on the edge of Palma, specifically in the trendy neighbourhood of El Molinar.
 With Swedish owners, this is Med style done the Scandi way with a dash of retro beach resort thrown in.
-Eleven rooms are on offer; one single has no view but the rest overlook the sea or neighbouring port.
+Twenty-five rooms are on offer; one single has no view but the rest overlook the sea or neighbouring port.
 The bar and restaurant both have long hours for snacks and cocktails or fine dining; in the bar you'll also find sofas, a record player and international magazines.
 Fill your days with bike rides along the seafront, sessions in the on-site spa or simply lounging by the pool.